 To achieve a shared vision of the organisation’s direction, KPIs and relevant scenarios, management needs to pull together.
 Any new model calls for systematic practice and guts to make changes.
 The goal is to create a management system conducive to generating a shared vision in a way that is both natural, unforced and efficient.
 Using the scenarios created from this underlying vision, management will be able to examine how the company’s revenue and profit, balance sheet and cash flow will be affected under a range of future circumstances.
 You can only imagine what an eye-opener it is to be able to build scenarios using a planning model that incorporates integrated plans for all key areas, such as sales, the supply chain, HR management and finance.

 Financial planning and budgeting solutions are point solutions, while the IBP technology platform is a complete business data solution.
-It makes it easy to view planning models flexibly from different perspectives and provides a convenient way for everyone involved in planning to participate and work together on the platform.
-Hence, integrated, collaborative and advanced analytics-based planning technology is one of the most important future investments that the executive management can make.
+It makes it easy to view planning models flexibly from different perspectives.
+It also provides a convenient way for everyone involved in planning to participate and work together on the platform.
+Hence, integrated business planning technology is one of the most important future investments that the executive management can make.

 Companies that have already applied the IBP concept to their business planning report the following benefits:

-Please get in touch to fix a meeting with us if this issue is topical for you or if you need help with the overall implementation of business planning in your company.
+Please get in touch with us if you need help with the overall implementation of business planning in your company.